haoranwang99/Anamoly_Detection/README.md

 The paper cites 30+ academic papers and resources ranging from classical models to cutting-edge deep learning anomaly detectors.

-## 📜 License

-Feel free to reuse the contents of this repository for academic or non-commercial use.
-(Optional: Add a [LICENSE](https://choosealicense.com/) file for more clarity.)

 ---

 > *This project was submitted as part of COMP 562 (Machine Learning) at McGill University.*